|Copyright © 2005– by|

 discovered attack - when moved, a piece which masked an attack on an enemy piece is said to create a discovered attack.
 If the discovering piece also attacks something, then the situation is a double attack.

 discovered check - when moved, a piece which masked an attack on the enemy king is said to "discover" a check.
-Such a check is very dangerous because the defender is obliged to get his king out of check and cannot defend against whatever new threat the discovering piece may create.
+This type of check is very dangerous because the defender is obliged to get his king out of check and cannot defend against whatever new threat the discovering piece may create.
 If the discovering piece also gives check, the situation is a double check and the king's only possible defense is to move out of check (which may include capturing one of the attackers.)

 direct opposition - two kings separated by one square on a rank, file or diagonal.

 distant opposition - applies to K+P vs K endgame positions where the kings are separated by 2 or more squares on a rank or file.
 If there are an even number of squares between them, the side on the move has the opposition.
 If there are an odd number of squares between them, the side on the move does not have the opposition.
-Exception: if there is a pawn on the same rank as a king, or on one of the ranks between the two kings, the strategy of maintaining distant opposition does not work (see also the opposition, triangulation, zugzwang.)
+Exception: if there is a pawn on the same rank as a king, or on one of the ranks between the two kings, the strategy of maintaining distant opposition does not work (see also the opposition, magic square, triangulation, zugzwang.)

 double attack - movement of a piece or pawn results in two enemy units being attacked simultaneously.
 All forks are at least double attacks, but not all double attacks are forks.

 double check - a move that results in a king being attacked simultaneously by two different pieces.
 Double check is very forcing because the king is unable to defend itself by interposing another piece, cannot capture both attackers and so must move out of check.
 The king may be able to capture one of the pieces giving check, but frequently such a piece is part of a combination.
+"Even the laziest king flees wildly in the face of a double check!"
+Aron Nimzovich (1886 - 1935.)

 doubled pawns - two pawns of the same color on one file.
 This situation occurs as the result of captures.
 Doubled pawns are less mobile and more easily blockaded.
 There may be some compensation in the number of squares they defend, particular if they occur at or near the center.
-Isolated doubled pawns have no pawns of the same color on the adjacent files; these are extremely vulnerable to attack and to blockade, must be defended by other pieces and are a greater liability in the end game.
+Isolated doubled pawns have no pawns of the same color on the adjacent files; these are extremely vulnerable to attack and blockade, must be defended by other pieces and are a liability in the end game.

 doubled rooks - two rooks of the same color on the same file or rank are said to be "doubled" (see also battery.)
 "Rooks (doubled) on the 7th rank" are almost always a winning advantage.
 Sometimes referred to as "connected" rooks.